 1. FAA’s Safety and Maintenance Requirements are more favorable for general aviation and business operations.

 The FAA’s Part 91 regulations are specifically designed for private operators using aircraft solely for their own pleasure or business.
-Part 91 maintenance standards are much less stringent than other registries around the globe, allowing aircraft owners and pilots to govern maintenance of their aircraft themselves, based not on strenous regulations designed to insure the safety of commercial air traffic, but on owners’ common sense.
+Part 91 maintenance standards are much less stringent than other registries around the globe, allowing aircraft owners and pilots to govern maintenance of their aircraft themselves, based not on strenuous regulations designed to insure the safety of commercial air traffic, but on owners’ common sense.

 2. Non-citizens who reside in the US use trusts to register their private aircraft with the FAA.